David Crosby: Crosby, Stills, Nash & Young

 In rehearsals for the 1974 tour, CSNY recorded a then-unreleased Crosby song, "Little Blind Fish".
 A different version of the song would appear on the second CPR album more than two decades later.
 The 1974 tour was also affected by bickering, though they managed to finish it without interruption.
 A greatest hits compilation entitled So Far was released in 1974 to capitalize on the foursome's reunion tour.

 In 1976, as separate duos, Crosby & Nash and Stills & Young were both working on respective albums and contemplated retooling their work to produce a CSNY album.
 This attempt ended bitterly as Stills and Young deleted Crosby and Nash's vocals from their album Long May You Run.

 CSNY did not perform together again as a foursome until Live Aid in Philadelphia in 1985, and then performed only sporadically in the 1980s and 1990s (mainly at the annual Bridge School Benefit organized by Young's wife Pegi).
 Without Young, however, Crosby, Stills & Nash performed much more consistently after its reformation in 1977.
 The trio toured in support of their 1977 and 1982 albums CSN and Daylight Again and then, starting in the late 1980s, toured regularly year after year.
 The group continued to perform live, and since 1982 released four albums of new material: American Dream (1988, with Young), Live It Up (1990), After the Storm (1994), and Looking Forward (1999, with Young).
 In addition, Crosby & Nash released the self-titled album Crosby & Nash in 2004.

 Full-scale CSNY tours took place in 2000, 2002, and 2006.

 Crosby, Stills, and Nash appeared together on a 2008 episode of The Colbert Report, with Colbert filling in for Young in the fourth harmony part on "Teach Your Children".

-Following a November 2015 interview in which he stated he still hoped the band had a future, Nash announced on March 6, 2016, that Crosby, Stills & Nash would never perform again because of his poor relations with Crosby.
+Following a November 2015 interview in which he stated he still hoped the band had a future, Nash announced on March 6, 2016, that Crosby, Stills & Nash would never perform again because of his poor relationship with Crosby.
+In an interview in 2025, Nash remembered Crosby as "charming, caring and a brilliant musician ... he was my best friend for 50 years".